aoiorio/aoiorio/README.md

 - After Effects > about 2 years
 - Python > about 4 months
-- Django > about halmonth
+- Django > about hamonth
 - Swift > about 6 months
 - Dart > about 3 months